 In 2019, Washington recorded 11.4 abortions per 1,000 women ages 15-44, according to latest available data from the CDC.
 Of the 17,262 abortions performed, 848, or 5%, were obtained by out-of-state residents.

-The institute estimated driving distances to the nearest abortion clinics (should total abortion bans take effect in 26 states) for women of reproductive age (15-49).
-Driving distances were calculated based on census data and abortion clinic locations.
+The institute estimated driving distances to the nearest abortion clinics for women of reproductive age, 15-49, based on census data and abortion clinic locations.

 Most people traveling to Washington for abortions would come from Idaho and Montana.
 Idaho has a trigger law that would ban abortions six weeks from conception.
 In Montana, laws restrict access to abortion pills and pregnancy terminations at 20 weeks.
 Though the Montana laws were passed in 2021, a court order currently prevents enforcement.